 I (Carol) have made these several times with several classes, and the results are fantastic!
 Here’s how:

-I bought some smallish PVC pipe, and had it sawed into 8″ pieces so each child had his/her own “rolling pin” for the clay.
+I sawed small PVC pipe into 8″ pieces so each child had his/her own “rolling pin” for the clay.
 They will also need a plastic knife to cut out the shape and cut the “feet.”
-Important Tip: I would recommend giving each child a piece of cardstock to use as a placement so that the clay doesn’t stain the table.

 Before class, trace the oval shape with a black permanent marker on a 3X5 card for each child to use as a pattern.
 After the child rolls their clay on this pattern, the ink will transfer, so they can lift the clay, flip it over, and see a line to easily cut out the shape.